MAE M.Eng. Frequently Asked Questions

 A: The M.Eng. is a one-year professional degree targeted at students that intend to go to work in industry and is often course/skill based.
 The M.S. degree is typically a research degree that requires a student to complete a thesis of novel research, typically takes 2-3 years to complete, and is frequently the first step on the way to a Ph.D.

 Q: Can I complete the M.Eng. degree and transfer into the Ph.D. program?

-A: This is rare (less than one per year), but does happen.
+A: This is rare (less than one per year) but it does happen.
 The student must still complete the full Ph.D. application process to do so.
 This typically only occurs if a student has completed a strong M.Eng. degree, with high grades in courses and a good project with a faculty member.

-Q: Do you offer a M.S. degree?
+Q: Do you offer the M.S. degree?

 Q: What are the funding options for M.Eng. students?